brxck/gatsby-starter-stripe/README.md

 2. **Setup Stripe**

-   This starter has an admin interface to manage your inventory, but the Stripe integration does not handle an empty account well.
-Before starting your site, you should create at least one product with one sku in Stripe.
+   If you already have Products and Prices in Stripe, you are ready to move on the next step!

+   Otherwise, you will need to create some Products so that Gatsby has some data to work with.

+   To get you started quickly, this starter comes with test data in the form of [Stripe fixtures](https://stripe.com/docs/cli/fixtures).
+To install the fixtures, first [install and configure the Stripe CLI](https://stripe.com/docs/stripe-cli#install).
+Next, run `stripe fixtures ./stripe-fixtures.json` from the project folder.

-   > :warning: `Cannot query field` errors usually mean that a queried field is empty in all of your products/skus.
-Either define the field in your Stripe data, or remove it from the the GraphQL queries of allStripeSku.
+   > :warning: A `Cannot query field` error usually means that they queried field is empty in all of your products/prices.
+If a field is empty Gatsby cannot add it to the GraphQl schema.
+Either define the field in your Stripe data, or remove it from the query in question.

 3. **Configure API keys**